 Your audition or portfolio review will carry approximately 80% weight in the admission decision.
 You should come to your audition or review prepared, ready to talk about your craft, and also to have some fun.
 Talk to your current teachers for advice and visit our tips for preparing page.

 Each major has specific requirements for their auditions or portfolio reviews.
 Please visit the following links to see requirements for a specific department.

 Tips for Preparing

 Remember that we’re here to help.
-Because we are a small college of nearly 800 students, personal contact is an important aspect of the admission process.
+Because we are a small college of just 800 students, personal contact is an important aspect of the admission process.
 We recommend that all applicants, if possible, visit our campus and/or talk with an admission counselor prior to the audition or portfolio review.
 Your interaction with us will enable you to ask questions about our College, as well as provide you with insights about the audition/review process.

 There are two things you can definitely do to start preparing.
 First, establish your art form as part of your daily routine.
 A big part of success at Cornish, and thus the audition/review process, is showing that you will succeed in an environment where art happens every day.